Masheen88/GitHub-Cheat-Sheet/README.md

 ###2.
 Run these three commands frequently!
-	#if using terminal,command prompt, zsh, or bash
+	#adds all current project changes
         git add .

-	#if using zsh or bash
+	#includes a commit message
-        git commit -m 'I pushed some cool files!'
+        git commit -m 'I made some code changes!'

-	#if using terminal,command prompt, zsh, or bash
+	#pushes your code from your project to your repository
         git push